 The guidebook developed as part of this research project to highlight marine shipping regulations in Nunavut is also captured in an interactive story map, available in Inuinnaqtun, Inuktitut/ᐊᖏᕐᕋᖅ, French, or English.

-This project will complement and leverage ongoing research underway as part of the CRN project, which draws on Inuit Qaujimajatuqangit (Inuit ways of knowing) to document and address the health and condition of marine species and their habitats.
-The overall CRN project and this specific knowledge mobilization component are driven by a bottom-up and community-led approach to activities, reviews, and approval.
+This project leverages ongoing research underway as part of an initiative called Coastal Restoration Nunavut, which draws on Inuit Qaujimajatuqangit (Inuit ways of knowing) to document and address the health and condition of marine ecosystems.
+This initiative – and its knowledge mobilization component – are driven by a community-led approach to activities, reviews, and approval.

 The knowledge and information made accessible through this project will help Nunavut communities to identify gaps in legislation and policy, participate meaningfully in policy discussions, advocate for regulatory changes, and become more involved in the management and governance of maritime spaces in the Nunavut Settlement Area.

-Last modified on January 27, 2021
+Last modified on May 27, 2022